 As with most lawsuits, the hard evidence pertaining to a premises liability claim can make or break the case.
 Injured parties should rely on photographs, eyewitness testimonies, and security camera footage – not uncommon in retail outlets and offices – to prove that they had been behaving normally on the property and was hurt by an unreasonable hazard.
 Medical records following the incident can also embolden the legitimacy of the claim.

-In addition to collecting evidence, retaining a personal injury attorney is often the right decision.
+In addition to collecting evidence, retaining a personal injury specialist is often the right decision.
 Your Advocates at Pwell, Jackman, Stevens & Ricciardi, P.A. can provide the professional guidance and representation you need for your claim.
-Call our highly-experienced Fort Myers premises liability lawyers at 239.970.6844 today to schedule a free case evaluation.
+Call our highly-experienced Fort Myers lawyers at 239.970.6844 today to schedule a free case evaluation.